vbrej/vbrej.github.io/_posts/articles/2018-09-05-oat-2019-announcement.md

   teaser: oats-400x250.jpg
 ---

-*For more information about the tournament, please see the [Facebook event](https://www.facebook.com/events/232692214256410/).*
+*For more information about the tournament, please see the [Facebook event](https://www.facebook.com/events/232692214256410/).
+We will also be running a student mirror of this tournament in Edinburgh: more details are in the [announcement]({{ site.baseurl }}{% post_url 2018-09-10-emoat-2019-announcement %}).*

 Oxford University Quiz Society and UK Quizbowl are pleased to announce that the **Oxford Autumn Tournament (OAT)** will take place on 20<sup>th</sup> October.
 The exact location within Oxford is TBC.
 This will be the first tournament of the student UK quizbowl 2018-2019 season, so it would be good to have a large turnout!
 The maximum number of teams in the field is 15.
 We are limiting sign ups to two teams per university at the moment, but that may change at a future date.